csgames/comp-2017-cscoins/README.md

 **Example**: Given the numbers `[400, 2, 4, 3, 5]`, the solution string would be `"4005432"`.

+### Shortest Path

+You need to find the optimal path in a Grid.
+You can only go up, down, right and left.

+**Challenge Name**: `shortest_path`
+**Parameters**:
+ * **grid_size**: Grid size, the grid is square.
+ * **nb_blockers**: Numbers of blocker tile in the grid.

+**Solution String Formatting**: Join all coordinates of the path, a coordinate is the row and the column in decimal string representation.
+Including starting and ending coordinate.

+#### Grid generation

+ - First, we generate a starting coordinate with the PRNG.
+(PRNG.extract_number % grid_size, PRNG.extract_number % grid_size)
+ - We generate an ending coordinate, same as the starting coordinate.
+ - Place some walls at each border tiles.
+(First row, last row, first column and last column)
+ - Generate *nb_blockers* walls with the PRNG (PRNG.extract_number % grid_size, PRNG.extract_number % grid_size), if the coordinate is the same as the starting coord or the ending coord, skip this blockers.

 ## Wallet

 A wallet is a RSA key pair of 1024 bits.
 To send or receive coins, we use the Wallet Id.
 The Wallet Id is a SHA256 Hash of a client public key in DER ([Distinguished Encoding Rules](https://en.wikipedia.org/wiki/X.690#DER_encoding)) format.